wazo-platform/wazo-doc/source/administration/group_pickup/group_pickup.rst

 Creating a Pickup Group
 =======================

-Pickup groups can be create in the :menuselection:`Services --> IPBX --> Call management --> Call pickups` page.
+Pickup groups can be created in the :menuselection:`Services --> IPBX --> Call management --> Call pickups` page.

 In the *general* tab, you can define a name and a description for the pickup group.